sendgrid/sendgrid-apex/README.md

 Then click "Add to Package".

+Then click "Add" again.

+This time on the next screen choose "Remote Site".

+Check the SendGrid Remote Site, and click "Add to Package".

 Then on the package show page, click "Upload".

 On the next screen, enter "052114-sendgrid-apex" for the name (change the mm/dd/yy to the current).